gmazzap/Faber/README.md

 #Bulk Registering

 Instead of registering services one by one using array access or `add()` method, is possible to register more services (and properties) at once.
-That can be done in 3 ways:
+That can be done in three ways:

  - passing an array of definitions to constructor (only when using dynamic instantiation method)
  - passing an array of definitions to `load()` method
- - passing the path of a php file that returns an array of definitions to `loadFile()` method
+ - passing the path of a PHP file that returns an array of definitions to `loadFile()` method

 ##Definitions to Constructor